 France welcomes foreign investment and has a stable business climate that attracts investors from around the world.
 The French government devotes significant resources to attracting foreign investment through policy incentives, marketing, overseas trade promotion offices, and investor support mechanisms.
 France has an educated population, first-rate universities, and a talented workforce.
 It has a modern business culture, sophisticated financial markets, a strong intellectual property rights regime, and innovative business leaders.
 The country is known for its world-class infrastructure, including high-speed passenger rail, maritime ports, extensive roadway networks, public transportation, and efficient intermodal connections.
 High-speed (3G/4G) telephony is nearly ubiquitous.

-In 2019, the United States was the leading foreign investor in France with a stock of foreign direct investment (FDI) totaling over $87 billion.
-More than 4,500 U.S. firms operate in France, supporting nearly 500,000 jobs.
-The United States exported $59.6 billion of goods and services to France in 2019.
+In 2020, the United States was the leading foreign investor in France with a stock of foreign direct investment (FDI) totaling over $91.1 billion (FDI stock in France as an immediate investor as of December 31, 2019).
+More than 4,600 U.S. firms operate in France, supporting nearly 480,000 jobs.
+A total of 204 investments were recorded from the United States in France in 2020, creating or maintaining 8,286 jobs, 5 percent more than in 2019.
+In 2020, U.S. exports of goods and services to France were $42.9 billion, down 28.8 percent from 2019.

 Business France, the government investment promotion agency, recently unveiled a website in English to help prospective businesses that are considering investments in the French market (https://www.businessfrance.fr/en/invest-in-France).

 Recent reforms have extended the investigative and decision-making powers of France’s Competition Authority.
 France implemented the European Competition Network or ECN Directive on April 11, 2019, allowing the French Competition Authority to impose heftier fines (above €3 million / $3.3 million) and temporary measures to prevent an infringement that may cause harm.